 A real, true movie fan knows – there is more to life than streaming.
-It’s bad enough that our local video shops are dropping (correction: have dropped) like flies and that we are left to scavenge the frozen tundra and pillage across land and sea to finally score that hard to find classic for the weekend, or a staff recommended blu-ray in all of it’s pristine “oh yeah, wow, nothing beats putting it directly in the blu-ray player and I forgot how much better that looks” glory.
+It’s bad enough that our local video shops are dropping (correction: have dropped) like flies and that we are now left to scavenge the frozen tundra and pillage across land and sea to rent that hard to find classic for the weekend.
+It’s a fight, these days, to live the impulsive rush of an under-the-radar staff recommended diamond in the rough on blu-ray, in all of it’s pristine “oh yeah, wow, nothing beats putting it directly in the blu-ray player and I forgot how much better that looks” glory.
 Video stores (and music stores, for that matter) still should have a place in society and our hearts, even if the alternatives are more convenient.

 It’s hard to tell if the bloodletting is over or if more closures are coming.
-I remember when the Blockbusters and Hollywood Videos closed down years ago (and still, to this day, nothing has filled the old Blockbuster space in my local neighborhood of St Johns).
+I remember crystal clearly when Blockbuster and Hollywood Video closed down years ago.
+Still, to this day, nothing has filled the old Blockbuster space in my local neighborhood of St Johns.
 Slowly but surely, the others followed.
-I thought for sure the St Johns Videorama location would survive, what with it’s “get a movie after working out at our gym” business model that always seemed to have some partakers perusing the aisles.
+I thought for sure the St Johns’ Videorama location would survive, what with the whole “get a movie after working out at our gym” business model that always seemed to have some partakers perusing the aisles.
 Nope!
 Eventually that corner of the space occupied by the video store shuttered.
 Apparently it was occupying prime real estate better served by more treadmills and ellipticals.
-And then the one further down on Lombard (near Interstate) closed.
-I don’t even know where my current “regional” video store is right now – I think a few neighborhoods over in Alberta but they may have closed that one, too.
+Next, the Videorama further down on Lombard (near Interstate) shuttered.
+I don’t even know where my current “regional” video store is right now – I think a few neighborhoods over in Alberta but that may be extinct now, as well.
 I can’t keep up.

-We’re all in the same boat unless you happen to live down the street from one of the few/far between survivors.
-But throughout, one light remained in this cavernous valley of darkness: Movie Madness.
+We’re all in the same boat unless you’re the 1% who happen to live down the street from one of the few/far between survivors and can actually lay claim to a current neighborhood video store.
+But throughout, one light has remained in this cavernous valley of darkness: Movie Madness.
 Part video store, part museum, 100% gold.

 As with any video store worth it’s weight – you want it, they got it.
 Shelves from floor to ceiling filled with all the good stuff, and most importantly sorted by how you choose a video.
 Not just alphabetical – collected by actor, by director.
 Curated.
 Surrounded by a collection of movie artifacts from days of old.
 I’m not telling anyone anything they didn’t know already.
 If you’re a fan of film in PDX, ya been there.